A Carbon-Neutral Future

 Seeing the Big Picture

-This includes meticulous review of building envelopes for synergistic and energy saving modifications to support MEP systems changes.
-This may be building-specific, as has been the case at MIT’s Building 66, where we are providing concrete and actionable options, for potential replacement of the monumental plate glass windows.
+Studies begin with a meticulous review of building envelopes for synergistic and energy saving modifications to support MEP system changes.
+We thoroughly review existing building fabric and systems, original construction details, and take a deep dive with facilities personnel to inform our recommendations and reports.
+In the case of MIT’s Building 66, we provided actionable plans for potential replacement of the monumental plate glass windows.
 Minimizing the energy consumption of I.M.
-Pei’s pristine modernist building while at the same time preserving its streamlined design profiles gets to the heart of our passion for sustainable and affordable architectural solutions.
+Pei’s pristine modernist building while simultaneously preserving its streamlined design profiles gets to the heart of our passion for sustainable and affordable architectural solutions that respect history and context.

 ON-SITE INVESTIGATIONS OF EXISTING CONDITIONS